gohugoio/hugoDocs/content/en/getting-started/quick-start.md

 hugo -D
 ```

+> Note that -D will include posts marked as drafts when building and is not required to build.
+See: https://gohugo.io/commands/hugo/#options

 Output will be in `./public/` directory by default (`-d`/`--destination` flag to change it, or set `publishdir` in the config file).